Upcoming Programs

 Free

-Join us for the 39th Annual Extravaganza in the Village of Yesteryear.
+Join us for the 40th Annual Extravaganza in the Village of Yesteryear.
 There will be live demonstrators selling their merchandise.
-Music, vintage games, a Medicine Show, radio show experience, and a Non-profit Cornhole Tournament.
 Food and beverages will be available for purchase.

 This event is sponsored by Baker Tech Services with hot dogs and brats provided by Steve's Meat Market.